Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Harmful Component: Oxalic acid

-Trip to the Vet?: Unlikely
+Trip to the Vet?: Likely, depending on the amount

-Rhubarb is another surprising entry on this list, but it’s certainly something you won’t want to make a regular part of your rabbit’s diet.
+Rhubarb is another surprising entry on this list, but it’s certainly something you won’t want to make a part of your rabbit’s diet.
 That’s because the oxalic acid in rhubarb can interfere with your rabbit’s ability to absorb essential nutrients like calcium.

 Small quantities of rhubarb likely won’t require a trip to the vet, but it’s best to play it safe and keep rhubarb out of your rabbit’s diet completely.
+Signs of rhubarb toxicity and irritation in the rabbit include a swollen and painful mouth, decreased appetite, bloating, abdominal pain, diarrhea, lethargy, and more.
+All of these require urgent veterinary attention.

 5. Raw Alliums